-Some Windows 10 users, specially the users who use MS Outlook regularly to manage their emails, are complaining about a problem of a repetitive disconnection from Gmail server.
-According to them, upon opening Outlook on their computer, it is requesting Gmail password.
+Some Windows 10 users, especially the users who use MS Outlook regularly to manage their emails, are complaining about a problem of a repetitive disconnection from the Gmail server.
+According to them, upon opening Outlook on their computer, it is requesting a Gmail password.
 In case if you are facing this problem, don’t worry.
 Simply, follow this simple fix and the problem will be solved pretty quickly.

 Fix Enable ‘Basic Authentication’ in your Gmail settings-

 Enabling the ‘Basic Authentication‘ settings in Gmail may help you out.

 First, you need to remove your Email account and then sign in with it again.

 1. Click on Windows icon and type “Control panel“.